shandrayu/replicated-log/cucumber/README.md

 ## TODO

-- write_concern_level is master node's parameter not message field
 - Waiting for the response is implemented as "retry with increasing timeout"
   - CountDownLatch can be implemented
-- message_id in messages shall be an internal counter incremented by master (and not external field as it is now)
-  - Create two Message classes: internal and external
 - Code organization
   - Code is in one file and has to be refactored for the further use
 - No synchronization